csvconf/csvconf.com/faq.md

 ## How can I watch the talks after the conference is over?

-All csv,conf,v5 talks will be posted on our YouTube after the event.
+All csv,conf,v5 talks will be posted [on our YouTube channel](https://www.youtube.com/channel/UCWq7JfT4PJrCZLmxSOVJOww) after the event.
 Recorded talks will be available on Crowdcast soon after each session.

 Speakers will be able to opt out of being posted on YouTube.